 6. Work with Experienced Post-Production Audio Professionals

-By working with veteran audio engineers and translation specialists who understand every step of the process, a voiceover translation service like Summa Linguae Technologies can pull the many technical and translation aspects of a voiceover project together into a cohesive whole, creating a seamless multimedia experience that will get your company’s eLearning, marketing materials and brand out into the wider world.
+By working with veteran audio engineers and translation specialists who understand every step of the process, a voiceover translation service like Summa Linguae Technologies can pull the many technical and translation aspects of a voiceover project together into a cohesive whole.